Strengthening employee engagement

 ATTRACTING AND RETAINING TALENT

 The employment market has continued to evolve in recent years and is increasingly under tension.
-The qualified applicants we seek, whose skills are essential in the veterinary pharmaceutical industry, are becoming scarce and are not always available.
-To remedy this shortage, we offer development pathways spread over several years.
-The goal: to enable our new recruits and employees who have already joined us to improve their qualifications.
-We have also adapted our recruitment strategy by identifying new search sources that complement more conventional methods such as sites dedicated to job offers or recruitment firms.
+The qualified applicants we seek, whose skills are essential in the veterinary pharmaceutical industry, are becoming increasingly rare, and are not always available on the market.
+Faced with this shortage, we have adjusted our recruitment strategy by identifying new search sources that complement more conventional methods such as job advertisement platforms, the organization of Group recruitment activities or the use of specialized agencies.
+The measures we have implemented aim to increase the visibility of our job opportunities and promote the many professional benefits that our company offers.

 OUR KEY OBJECTIVES